jguadagno/jguadagno.github.io/_posts/2012-01-12-debuggerdisplay-attribute.md

 }
 ```

-Next, let’s assume we want to display the first and last name of the person when debugging.
+Next, let's assume we want to display the first and last name of the person when debugging.
 We first need to add the DebuggerDisplay attribute to our class.
 The DebuggerDisplay attribute can be found in the [System.Diagnosis](http://msdn.microsoft.com/en-us/library/15t15zda.aspx?WT.mc_id=DOP-MVP-4024623) class of the .NET framework.
 The DebuggerDisplay works almost like the string.Format method, except you, replace the numbers with the property/method names you want to display.
 Example:

 ```cs
 [DebuggerDisplay("FirstName={FirstName} LastName={LastName}")]